 The living environment of dogs needs to offer physical and thermal comfort.
 Not too hot, too cold or too moist, but also consider other environmental factors, like not too slippery floors.
 It needs to be kept clean and to offer protection from the elements (shelter).

-Dogs need free access to a safe haven where they can rest undisturbed and where the dog can retreat to if it wants to avoid stressful situations.
-Within family homes it is therefore important to plan and agree on creating a space which is a safe haven for the dog and the dog should be disturbed while it’s resting there.
+Dogs need free access to a safe haven where they can rest undisturbed and where the dog can retreat to if he or she wants to avoid stressful situations.
+Within family homes it is therefore important to plan and agree on creating a space which is a safe haven for the dog and the dog should not be disturbed while resting there.

 © LotsDogs | Written by Liselot Boersma, welfare consultant (PgDip CABW) and owner of LotsDogs, may 2016; translated in 2020.
 Copy paste of images or text is forbidden.
 Sharing the URL of this website is very much appreciated.
 Many thanks in advance.